DillonSteyl/SCIE1000/ContextBased/context_exercise_10.md

 SS = 3*a**0.5
 ```

 Write a program that plots the species area curve for both Autumn/Winter and Spring/Summer, where the x-axis represents the number of 1,000m square cells of UQ land being considered.
 Label each of the individual plots as 'Spring/Summer' and 'Autumn/Winter', and give your graph the title 'Species Area Curve'.
 Label the axes as 'Area (1000m square cells)' and 'Number of Species'.
 Make sure you include a legend.
+Also ensure your graph displays a grid.

 Use the following variable names: